 Sacred Sueños always welcomes volunteers who wish to join the community and help out!
 We provide opportunities for volunteers who are interested in learning about permaculture and living off the land as well as living in a beautiful space for meeting new people, reading, yoga, and meditation.
 The farm is always growing and we are open to collaborating with volunteers to create and implement new projects.
-You will be living at the Seed Camp, where we’ve built a community kitchen, a dormitory that sleeps as many as six, three bedroom cabins, a yurt bedroom, a water tank, composting toilet, greenhouses, orchard and agroforestry gardens.
+You will be living at the Seed Camp, where we’ve built a community kitchen, a dormitory that sleeps as many as six, three bedroom cabins, a water tank, composting toilet, greenhouses, and agroforestry gardens.

 We look forward to hearing from you!